carbonshell/jmr815/README.md

 mtd15: 09000000 00020000 "tstorage"

 # Debugging:
 Either using telnet or dropbear.
-Device provides a USB Ethernet if connected via USB. init.d scripts are available to start telnetd as a service.
+Device provides a USB Ethernet if connected via USB.
+UART TTL level 3.3v

-# Beware:
-Device resets configuration files if the word length does not match with the default backup of the said configuration.

-Min Configuration required to initiate the Wireless at wlan0 without which wireless interface is not initiated (needs more debugging)

-# Fun things:
+# Modification:

-Device can be forced into 40Mhz bandwidth effectively doubling the WiFi link speed.
-Without any special modification.
+So far the only moification that has been done is forcing it into 40Mhz bandwidth effectively doubling the WiFi link speed.

+The OS seems to be a heavily modified version of OpenWRT.
+Complex initialisation process and scripts revert changes made to the settings.
+Checks the word length and replaces with default configuration if settings are changed.

+Managed to disable configuration of wifi script by disabling lines in the Validation script in /etc/init.d/ Forcing custom wifi settings.

+Device creates a Bridge device br0 that is bind to usb0 and wlan0 assigning IP addresses in the range of 192.168.15.1/24

+# Help needed to understand and follow the configuration files to disable few automatic changes, to use device as a router without the LTE network.
+Feel free to contact me if you would like to assist and have a look at the files.
+Will upload the dump of the MTD partitions and configuration one by one.

 # TODO :
 1. Manage to get WiFi STA working.